We may earn affiliate commissions for the recommended products. Learn more.

 BIA technology is used by smart scales to measure far more than just weight.
 They can estimate water levels, bone density, muscle mass, and body fat percentage – those are metrics that help you discover more about your overall health and fitness.
 Additionally, they integrate with applications such as Fitbit or Apple Health and you can monitor long-term patterns and progress without having to manually record each reading.

-Based on my research, smart scales can assist you in shifting your focus away from daily weight changes and toward sustainable improvements in body fat, muscle mass, and overall body composition..
-A smart scale gives you a more accurate view of your progress than just a number on the screen, which is useful if you're serious about staying fit, losing weight, or simply maintaining a healthy lifestyle.
+Based on my research, smart scales may assist you in shifting your focus away from daily weight changes and toward sustainable improvements in body fat, muscle mass, and overall body composition.
+A smart scale gives you a more accurate view of your progress than just a number on the screen, which may be useful if you're serious about staying fit, losing weight, or simply maintaining a healthy lifestyle.

 Tips for getting the most accurate readings